Actindo-AG/Documentation/FiegeIntegration/Overview/02_Features.md

 ## How it works

 **Product data**
-As soon as a delivery note is created, a dispatch note with the relevant product data is generated in Actindo and sent to Fiege.
+As soon as a delivery note is created, a dispatch note with the relevant product data is generated in Actindo and exported to Fiege.
+The creation of dispatch notes and the triggering of the export are workflow-driven.

 **Delivery and packaging data**
 Preferred user-defined packaging types can be automatically selected in Actindo and transferred to Fiege.